DVaughan/DVaughan.github.io/_posts/2019-06-24-Quantum-Computation-Primer-Part-1.md

 ## Introduction

-Quantum computing may be on the cusp of revolutionizing modern computing.
-[Gartner predicts](https://www.gartner.com/smarterwithgartner/the-cios-guide-to-quantum-computing/) that "by 2023, 20% of organizations will be budgeting for quantum computing projects."

 The major cloud providers: Microsoft, Amazon, Google, IBM, and Oracle are racing to bring quantum computing as a service to their offerings.
 In addition, companies, universities, and even [nation states](https://www.axios.com/us-chinese-race-for-quantum-dominance-63f55bc2-45b5-438f-ae5c-a29b32a42642.html) are investing heavily.

 Why all the buzz?